KyleRego/anki_record/README.md

 This example creates a `test.apkg` zip file in the current working directory, which when imported into Anki, will add one Basic note and one Cloze note.

-The RSpec examples are intended to provide executable documentation, and reading them may be helpful to understand the API (e.g. [anki_package_spec.rb](https://github.com/KyleRego/anki_record/blob/main/spec/anki_record/anki_package_spec.rb)).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.